Tomev/qcflow/dev/clint/README.md

 # Clint

-A custom linter for mlflow to enforce rules that ruff doesn't cover.
+A custom linter for qcflow to enforce rules that ruff doesn't cover.

 ## Installation